paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-007-national-institute-of-standards-and-technology.md

 **(c) Awards; applications**

-(1) **In general** — The Director is authorized to award grants or cooperative agreements to institutions of higher education to carry out the program established under subsection (a) of this section.
+(1) **In general** — The Director is authorized to award grants or cooperative agreements to institutions of higher education to carry out the program established under subsection (a).
 No funds made available under this section shall be made available directly to any for-profit partners.

 (2) **Eligibility** — To be eligible for an award under this section, an institution of higher education shall submit an application to the Director at such time, in such manner, and containing such information as the Director may require.
 The application shall include, at a minimum, a description of—